‘Tis the Season: The Ultimate Guide to Planning Holiday Emails

-Keeping track of all the holidays (like Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, the New Year) can quickly become overwhelming.
-Creating an email editorial calendar.
+Keeping track of all the holidays — Thanksgiving, Black Friday, Cyber Monday, Christmas, Hanukkah, and the New Year — can quickly become overwhelming.
+Organize the mayhem with a holiday email editorial calendar.
 No need to overthink it — you can set up a calendar on a spreadsheet or Canva template like this one:

 A calendar can also help you accommodate for the rest of your team’s time, which comes in handy if they’re helping with tasks like design, writing, or scheduling the message.

-If you already have a calendar, make sure it’s up to date with your holiday campaigns.
+Make sure your email editorial calendar is up to date with your holiday campaigns.
 You’ll be sending a lot of emails this time of year, so planning everything out in advance will help you meet your deadlines and create content your subscribers will love.

 Don’t have a physical product to offer?
 This is the perfect time to provide discounts on digital gifts like online courses, ebooks, checklists, templates, and more.